Customizing the macOS menu bar in SwiftUI

 A custom macOS main menu with a smiley

-You can add keyboard shortcuts to an item to make it easy to trigger it from within the app:
+You can add keyboard shortcuts to any menu item to make it easy to trigger it from within the app:

 @main